 Being a new mom is so overwhelming.
 I vividly remember regularly turning to my mom and my ‘mom friends‘ for advice.
 I was so grateful to have them!

-No one can better empathize with a struggling mom than another mom who has been through it or is currently going through it as well.
+No one can better empathize with a struggling mom than another mom who has been through it or is currently going through it.
 Being a mom is hard work!
-An incredible amount of emotional, mental, and physical labor takes place as you raise a child.
+An incredible amount of emotional, mental, and physical labor occurs as you raise a child.

 There is an inherent sense of tribal knowledge among moms.
 The experience you gain simply by mothering, making mistakes (yes, we all make mistakes even if it seems like we have it all together), and learning from those mistakes is invaluable.
 Learning from the mistakes you and others make while walking the journey of parenthood is something you will never find in a book.

 Gadgets and guidelines change from generation to generation.
 With today’s technology, things change even faster regarding what is safe and acceptable for child-rearing.
-It is still important to learn from the inherent knowledge that friends and family carry with them every day.
+Learning from the inherent knowledge that friends and family carry daily is still important.